-One can hardly discuss the configuration of the deep ocean bed without eventually using the term ‘seamount’.
+It is hardly possible to discuss the configuration of the deep ocean bed without eventually using the term ‘seamount’.
 Today, the existence of tens of thousands if not over 100,000 seamounts is taken for granted.
-But in the not so distant past, their existence was unknown and not even suspected.
+However, in the not so distant past, their existence was unknown and not even suspected.

 In 1878, Alexander Agassiz, one of the greatest oceanographers of the nineteenth century, wrote: “The monotony, dreariness and desolation of the deeper parts of the submarine scenery can scarcely be realized.
 The most barren terrestrial districts must seem diversified when compared with the vast expanse of ooze which covers the deeper parts of the ocean – a monotony only relieved by the fall of dead carcasses of pelagic animals and plants, which slowly find their way from the surface to the bottom, and supply the principal food for the scanty fauna found living there.”

 Even as Agassiz was writing these words, there had already been whisperings of how wrong he was.
 In 1869, the Swedish corvette Josephine, with scientists Prof. F. A. Smitt and Dr Axel Vilhelm Ljungman directing operations, was engaged in an ambitious project to conduct deep-sea dredging operations between Europe and North America.
 On 2 July, it deployed its dredge approximately 200 nautical miles west of Cape San Vincent, Portugal, on a trip that it was assumed would travel at least 2,000 fathoms vertically and take an hour or so to reach the bottom.
 However, after a few minutes the dredge rope stopped paying out and slack was noticed in the line.
 The dredge had struck bottom at a little over 100 fathoms.
 It had landed on what has become known as Josephine Seamount, the first seamount discovered as a direct result of oceanic exploration.
 It is doubtful that either Smitt or Ljungman ever realized the significance of their discovery.